-Businesses United for Interest and Loan Deductibility (The BUILD Coalition) is a group of businesses and trade associations representing multiple sectors of the U.S. economy, including real estate, telecommunications, manufacturing, agriculture, finance, and small business.
+Businesses United for Interest and Loan Deductibility (The BUILD Coalition) is a group of businesses and trade associations representing multiple sectors of the U.S. economy, including real estate, telecommunications, manufacturing, agriculture, healthcare, finance, and small business.
 BUILD is committed to maintaining the full deduction for business interest expense in the tax code.

 The BUILD Coalition supports tax reform proposals that encourage sustained, long-term growth for our economy.
 As such, preserving full interest deductibility for all businesses is essential to achieve the stated goals of tax reform.

 Virtually every business in America uses debt to finance fundamental business activities, like meeting payroll, buying raw materials, or making critical capital investments.
 Debt is used by small businesses and large businesses across all sectors of the economy.
 Limiting interest deductibility would hinder businesses’ ability to finance new investments, expansions and innovations, and create new jobs.

 Interest deductibility refers to the ability for businesses to deduct the interest paid on debt from their taxable income.
 For example: